Ideas to nurture yourself

 • If at all possible, arrange for regular respite breaks for you and/or your partner, even if just for a ‘date night’.
 Hire a babysitter or respite worker who understands your child, and train him or her about FASD and the importance of routine.

 • Take time to laugh.
-Watch a funny movie or video.
-Think about the funny side of some of the things your kids do.
+Watch a funny movie or video, listen to a hilarious podcast.
+Think about the funny side of some of the things your kids do – and remind them about them!

-• Music can change the mood for everyone.
-If things are going downhill, put some relaxing or fun music on.
+• Music can sometimes magically change the mood for everyone.
+If the vibes are going downhill, try to remember to put on some relaxing or fun music.

 • Try to look at the big picture.
 You are doing the very best job you can.

-• Think about all the things that you love about your children and all the things you admire.
+• Think about all the things that you love and admire about your children.
 Write a list and stick it on the fridge!
+Then ask them what they love and admire about YOU and add it in.

 • Continue to educate yourself.
 Knowledge is power – and what we know about FASD is changing all the time!